nexusstar/Front-end-Developer-Interview-Questions/Answers/CSS.md

 ###<a name='q2'>Describe Floats and how they work.</a>

 __Float__ is a CSS positioning property.

-Elements with the CSS float property applied to them are just like the images in the print layout where the text flows around them.

-Floated elements remain a part of the flow of the web page.

-There are four valid values for the float property.
+Elements with the CSS float property applied to them are just like the images in the print layout where the text flows around them.Floated elements remain a part of the flow of the web page.There are four valid values for the float property.

 * `Left` and `Right` float elements those directions respectively.
 * `None` (the default) ensures the element will not float